dictu-lang/Dictu/docs/docs/style-guide-best-practices.md

 ## Imports

-Imports should be grouped together into 3 seconds.
+Imports should be grouped together into 3 sections.
 The first section is for regular imports from the standard library.
 The second is for `from` imports from the standard library.
 And the third is for local file based imports.
 The 3 above sections should be seperated by 1 line and listed alphabetically.

 ```cs
 import Env;